saltyorg/docs/docs/saltbox/install/install.md

     You probably already have the required setup complete.
 You should use your existing setup at least to start with.

-    You will likely need to account for differences in the names of remotes.
-Saltbox assumes that you have an rclone remote named `google` pointing to the root of your cloud storage, so you can either rename your existing remote or change the remote name in the [settings](../../reference/accounts.md).
+    You will need to enter details of your remote[s] into `settings.yml`.
+If you have custom mount services, you can use them instead of one of the supplied templates.
+If not, perhaps start with the `google` template to see if it's "good enough".

     If you have lost your rclone config and need to recreate it, go to the "minimal setup" tab to the right.
 In step one, you can probably download the existing credential.